lvh/txoauth/docs/authserver.rst

 their authorization for allowing a third-party client to access resources on their behalf.

-txOAuth provides you with tools for implementing these endpoints, but does not actually implement them itself.
-This is mostly because there are too many different ways to authenticate users (completely outside of OAuth) for txOAuth to provide a more sensible API.
+txoauth provides you with tools for implementing these endpoints, but does not actually implement them itself.
+This is mostly because there are too many different ways to authenticate users (completely outside of OAuth) for txoauth to provide a more sensible API.

-Authenticating end-users is entirely outside the scope of (tx)OAuth, and happens through ordinary mechanisms (``nevow.guard`` for example). txOAuth helps you parse the OAuth-specific parts of the request into a nicer interface (``txoauth.interfaces.IRequest``) which should make it easier to show the user what it is exactly he's agreeing to.
+Authenticating end-users is entirely outside the scope of (tx)OAuth, and happens through ordinary mechanisms (``nevow.guard`` for example). txoauth helps you parse the OAuth-specific parts of the request into a nicer interface (``txoauth.interfaces.IRequest``) which should make it easier to show the user what it is exactly he's agreeing to.